Redslaya/ARCore/ARCoreTutorial.md

 ### Add Example Controller
 The next step is to add a scene controller that will be used to coordinate between ARCore and Unity.

 First, in your project directory hierarchy, navigate to `Assets -> Prefabs` and find the prefab called canvas.
 Drag it into your scene.
-Next, create an empty game object in your scene heirarchy by selecting `Create -> Empty Object` and change its name to SceneController.
+Next, create an empty game object in your scene heirarchy by selecting `Create -> Create Empty` and change its name to SceneController.

 Search for the script called AugmentedImageController.cs in your project directory hierarchy, and drag it onto SceneController.
 Then, in `Assets -> prefabs`, drag the `AugmentedImageVisualizer` prefab into the `Augmented Image Visualizer Prefab` variable under the script section of your SceneController.
-Also in this script, drag in the `FitToScanOverlay` from your canvas in the scene to `Fit To Scan Overlay`.
+Also in this script, drag in the `FitToScanOverlay`, a child of canvas, from your scene to `Fit To Scan Overlay`.

 ![Example Controller](/assets/exampleController.png)

 ### Add Event System
-Next, go to `GameObject -> UI -> Event System`.
+Next, go to `Create -> UI -> Event System`.
 This will automatically add the event to the scene.

 ## Add Image Database
 Next, we need to add an Image Target to our image target database.
 This database allows multiple image targets to display the same visualization.
 Thankfully, the ARCore SDK includes a basic database for us to use.
 To find this database, search in the project hierarchy for "Example database” and click on the Unity object that appears.